 These higher Medicare Part B premiums in turn contributed to flat growth in Social Security benefits in subsequent years - even when a 2 percent COLA became payable two years later in 2018.
-The Medicare Part B premium took the entire 2 percent COLA for about half of all beneficiaries according to a survey by The Senior Citizens League.
+The Medicare Part B premium took the entire 2 percent COLA for about half of all beneficiaries.

-The Medicare Trustees estimated in their April 2020 annual report that the base 2021 Part B premium would rise by \$8.70 (6 percent), from \$144.60 to \$153.30.9 The annual report was written prior to the coronavirus national emergency and does not incorporate the effects of the coronavirus caused recession, the interaction with an extremely low, or even no COLA, and the potential triggering of hold harmless in its forecast.
+The Medicare Trustees estimated in their April 2020 annual report that the 2021 Part B premium would rise by \$8.70 (6 percent), from \$144.60 to \$153.30.9 The annual report was written prior to the coronavirus national emergency and does not incorporate the effects of the coronavirus caused recession, the interaction with an extremely low, or even no COLA, and the potential triggering of hold harmless in its forecast.